RESTING POINT

 WHAT'S YOUR RESTING POINT?

-So, where do we go and what do we do to find our resting point in the midst of the demands, cares and concerns in our minds.
+So, where do we go and what do we do to find our resting point in the midst of the demands, cares and concerns in our minds?
 How do we escape all the craziness that robs us of our peace of mind?

 Some of us may escape into nature, some into a good book or whatever other activity that gives us a semblance of peace and tranquillity.
 There are several terms associated with this peaceful state of consciousness, including transcendence, theta, numinous, quietude, mysterium, accord, amity, enlightenment, illumination, centring, nirvana, the mind of Christ, etc.

-Possibly the best indicator you are at our resting point is when we are in 'no-time' or at least not being aware of time such as when we are sleeping, in some exalted state of sensory pleasure (enough said), but certainly not when in your dentist's chair or doing some menial task.
+Possibly the best indicator you are at our resting point is when we are in 'no-time' or at least not being aware of time, such as when we are sleeping, in some exalted state of sensory pleasure (enough said), but certainly not when in your dentist's chair or doing some menial task.

-Regardless of what we call this state; where do we find it?
+Regardless of what we call this state, where do we find it?
 For sure, it’s nowhere near our ego-mind.
 In fact, we might say it’s anywhere the ego, the false self, is not.
 Where the ego asserts itself, there is no peace, only discord and vexation of spirit.

 We all want this peace because we know we can’t be happy without it.
 Even when we are occupied with the cares of life, we can generally remain in the flow of life-force by accepting whatever is in the moment.
-If not, we remain vulnerable to the whims of the ego, becoming easily agitated since there is no underlying point of rest and acceptance.
-See the post Now is the Time.
+If not, we remain vulnerable to the whims of the ego, which becomes easily agitated when there is no underlying point of rest and acceptance.
+See the post:

-There are many ways we can visualize our resting point.
+There are many ways we can visualise our resting point.
 For me, I see it as resting in peace, alone on the summit of a mountain, where nothing from below can intrude on my place/space of peace.
 As an illustration, note my ‘resting point’ photo while climbing a mountain.

-At some point, perhaps when we wake up, it’s time to descend from our resting point, but as we do so, we bring with us peace, light and tranquility.
+At some point, perhaps when we wake up, it’s time to descend from our resting point, but as we do so, we bring with us peace, light and tranquillity.
 When we become involved in the affairs in the valley below, we are refreshed and empowered by what we gained on the summit.

 There is a section in A Course of Love where this is alluded to:

 … for you know that when you return to the level ground from which you climbed, you will be different as a result of having made your ascent.
 The hard work is done.
 What you gain here… is beyond effort and beyond learning… what you will have gained will never leave you but will sustain you forevermore.
-Chapter 15 of The Dialogues
+(Chapter 15 of The Dialogues.)

-Another illustration of a resting point is a cork held underwater then bobbing to the surface as the ‘sinkers’ holding it down are removed.
+Another illustration of a resting point is a cork held underwater, then bobbing to the surface as the ‘sinkers’ holding it down are removed.
 In this case, it’s the ego that weighs our ‘cork’ down, far below where we belong.
 We are meant to dwell above in freedom, not below in bondage to our ego or anyone else.

 The resting point may also be referred to as our set point because that’s where our soul remains when composed in peace and harmony.
-From here we experience all life has to throw at us.
+From here, we experience all life has to throw at us.
 It’s the point from which all our actions, words and reactions proceed in equanimity.

-Be it for five minutes or an hour, the mind needs to be positively charged to settle down, otherwise, the ego will keep nattering about what MSM news or what you ‘should’ be doing rather than wasting time on what you need: The resting point!
+Be it for five minutes or an hour, the mind needs to be positively charged to settle down; otherwise, the ego will keep nattering about what MSM news or what you ‘should’ be doing rather than wasting time on what you need: The resting point!

 _______________________________________